trambarhq/relaks-media-capture/README.md

 One of the following:

-* "acquiring" - In the process of acquiring a camera
+* "acquiring" - in the process of acquiring a camera
-* "denied" - Permission to use camera has been denied
+* "denied" - permission to use camera was denied
-* "initiating" - Permission has been granted and the camera is about to become available
+* "initiating" - permission has been granted and the camera is about to become available
-* "previewing" - Camera input is available
+* "previewing" - camera input is available
-* "capturing" - Video/audio capturing is happening
+* "capturing" - video/audio capturing is happening
 * "paused" - Video/audio capturing has been paused
-* "captured" - A video, audio, or image has been captured
+* "captured" - a video, audio, or image has been captured

 ### volume